qichaozhao/cards/_posts/2017-07-06-how-computers-work.md

 ----

 ps.
 I am in these matters an amateur trying to make sense of things as best I can, that means that 1.
 I cannot guarantee that everything will be 100% technically correct, and 2.
-I welcome any comments to point out any innaccuracies!
+I welcome any comments to point out any inaccuracies!